Objective

 D | 50 - 59 |

-In this exercise, you have to ask the user to enter a score that a person obtained in this test, via a prompt input, and then alert back the corresponding grade as per the threshold table shown above.
+In this exercise, you have to ask the user to enter a candidates's score in this test, via a prompt input, and then alert back the corresponding grade as per the threshold table shown above.

-If the entered score is not a recognizable value, the code must alert 'Invalid value'.
+If the entered score is not a recognizable value, or an integer not in the range given above, the code must alert 'Invalid value'.
+A valid value is only an integer and that in the range 0 - 100.

 Here's a live example of what you ought to achieve: